Colorful Strips: Introduction

 \section{Introduction}

+There is a currently renewed interest in coloring problems on {\em geometric} hypergraphs, that is, set systems defined by geometric objects.
+This interest is motivated by applications to wireless and sensor networks~\cite{othersensors}; conflict-free colorings~\cite{shakharcf}, chromatic numbers~\cite{Sm07}, covering decompositions~\cite{pachtoth,Aloup2}, or polychromatic ({\em colorful}) colorings of geometric hypergraphs~\cite{Aloup1} have been extensively studied in this context.

-In this paper, we are interested in coloring finite point sets in $\Re^d$ so that any region bounded by two parallel axis-aligned hyperplanes, that contains at least some fixed number of points, also contains a point of each color.
-To rephrase, we study the following problem: What is the minimum number $p(k,d)$ for which it is always possible to $k$-color any given point set in $\Re^d$, so that any axis-aligned strip containing at least $p(k,d)$ points contains a point of each color?
+In this paper, we are interested in $k$-coloring finite point sets in $\Re^d$ so that any region bounded by two parallel axis-aligned hyperplanes, that contains at least some fixed number of points, also contains a point of each color.

+An {\em axis-aligned strip}\footnote{From here on, unless otherwise specified, a {\em strip} is always assumed to be axis-aligned} is the area enclosed between two parallel axis-aligned hyperplanes.
+A {\em $k$-coloring} of a finite set assigns one of $k$ colors to each element in the set.
+Let $S$ be a $k$-colored set of points in $\Re^d$.
+A strip is said to be {\em polychromatic} with respect to $S$ if it contains at least one element of each color class.
+We define the function $p(k,d)$ as the minimum number for which there always exists a $k$-coloring of any point set in $\Re^d$ such that every strip containing at least $p(k,d)$ points is polychromatic.
+This is a particular case of the general framework proposed by Aloupis, Cardinal, Collette, Langerman, and Smorodinsky in~\cite{Aloup1}.

-Note that this is in fact a purely combinatorial problem.
-An axis-aligned strip isolates a subsequence of the points in sorted order with respect to one of the axes.
+Note that the problem does not depend on whether the strips are open or closed, since the problem can be seen in a purely combinatorial fashion: an axis-aligned strip isolates a subsequence of the points in sorted order with respect to one of the axes.
 Therefore, the only thing that matters is the order in which the points appear along each axis.
-We can thus rephrase our problem, considering $d$-dimensional points sets, as follows: For $d$ permutations of a set of items $S$, is it possible to color the items with $k$ colors, so that in all $d$ permutations every sequence of at least $p(k,d)$ contiguous items contains one item of each color?
+We can thus rephrase our problem, considering $d$-dimensional points sets, as finding the minimum value $p(k,d)$ such that the following holds: For $d$ permutations of a set of items $S$, it is always possible to color the items with $k$ colors, so that in all $d$ permutations every sequence of at least $p(k,d)$ contiguous items contains one item of each color.

 We also study {\em circular} permutations, in which the first and the last elements are contiguous.
-We consider the problem of finding a function $p'(k,d)$ such that, for any $d$ circular permutations of a set of items $S$, it is possible to $k$-color the items so that in every permutation, every sequence of $p'(k,d)$ contiguous items contains all colors.
+We consider the problem of finding a minimum value $p'(k,d)$ such that, for any $d$ circular permutations of a set of items $S$, it is possible to $k$-color the items so that in every permutation, every sequence of $p'(k,d)$ contiguous items contains all colors.